Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem

 Moreover, $\Hcris{2\dim(X)}(X/W)\iso W$, and $\cup_{n,2\dim(X)-n}$ induces a perfect pairing, called {\em Poincar\'e duality}. \item $\Hcris{n}(X/W)$ defines an integral structure on $\Hcris{n}(X/W)\otimes_W K$, \item If $\ell$ is a prime different from $p$, then (see \cite{Katz Messing})

-showing that crystalline cohomology computes $\ell$-adic Betti numbers. \item If $X$ lifts to $W$, then crystalline cohomology is isomorphic to deRham cohomology of a lift, from which we deduce a universal coefficient formula
+showing that crystalline cohomology computes $\ell$-adic Betti numbers. \item If $X$ lifts to $W$, then crystalline cohomology is isomorphic to de~Rham cohomology of a lift, from which we deduce a universal coefficient formula

 for all $n\geq0$.
 This formula also holds true if $X$ does not lift.
-In any case, this shows that crystalline cohomology computes deRham cohomology. \item Finally, there exists a Lefschetz fixed point formula, there are base change formulas, there exist cycle classes in $\Hcris{2q}(X/W)$ for codimension $q$ subvarieties,... \end{enumerate} By functoriality, the absolute Frobenius morphism $F:X\to X$ induces a $\sigma$-linear morphism $\varphi:\Hcris{n}(X/W)\to\Hcris{n}(X/W)$ of $W$-modules.
+In any case, this shows that crystalline cohomology computes de~Rham cohomology. \item Finally, there exists a Lefschetz fixed point formula, there are base change formulas, there exist cycle classes in $\Hcris{2q}(X/W)$ for codimension $q$ subvarieties,... \end{enumerate} By functoriality, the absolute Frobenius morphism $F:X\to X$ induces a $\sigma$-linear morphism $\varphi:\Hcris{n}(X/W)\to\Hcris{n}(X/W)$ of $W$-modules.
 Ignoring torsion, this motivates to consider free $W$-modules together with injective $\sigma$-linear maps, which leads to the notion of an {\em $F$-crystal}, to which we come back in Section \ref{sec:fcrystals}.